 The exterior of a home plays a big role in its value, including how it’s perceived by visitors.
 So, when the time comes to re-side your house, the material you choose needs to reflect the style of your property.
 For rustic homes to contemporary dwellings in need of a more unique look, weathered wood siding is the ideal complement to a range of exteriors that need something a little off the beaten path.

-What Is Weathered Wood Siding?
+What is Weathered Wood Siding?

 The Benefits of Using Weathered Wood Siding

 Weathered wood has a natural appearance that cannot be replicated, bringing increased attraction and appeal to the homes it’s installed on.
-The color and texture of the wood will vary from plank to plank, giving the entire facade a subtle depth and range that is highly appealing.
+The color and texture of the wood grain will vary from plank to plank, giving the entire facade a subtle depth and range that is highly appealing.

-Once installed, the wood can continue to weather, taking on an even deeper patina as it ages.
+Once installed, the wood paneling can continue to weather, taking on an even deeper patina as it ages.
 Because you aren’t painting it, you won’t need to worry about scraping and repainting every few years, lowering the curb appeal in between.
 This is old growth wood, so it’s highly durable and able to withstand the elements, providing you with years of continued use.

 Using Weathered Wood Siding

 Weathered wood siding is natural wood; it works well with other, new cut woods as well as with other natural materials like fieldstone.
-It’s possible to use new cut wood as an accent that will stand out against the weathered wood, as well as to use fieldstone mixed with the wood to produce a range of looks for the home.
+It’s possible to use new cut wood as an accent that will stand out against the weathered grey wood, as well as to use fieldstone mixed with the wood to produce a range of looks for the home.

 Siding and Timbers